-Campers do not require any special preparation beyond having basic swimming skills, but these skills are important.
-Dinghy sailing is inherently a wet activity as beginners (as well as the experienced) frequently get dumped out of their boat when they lose balance.
+Campers do not require special preparation beyond having basic swimming skills, but this skill is important.
+Dinghy sailing is inherently a wet activity as beginners (as well as the most experienced) do get dumped out of their boat when they lose balance.

-- a PFD (life jacket, aka “personal flotation device”)
+- * a PFD (life jacket, aka “personal flotation device”)

-- high SPF sunscreen (waterproof SPF 50 is a great idea)
+- * high SPF sunscreen (waterproof SPF 50 is a great idea)

 - a ball cap or other head covering for sun protection is recommended

-- closed-toe footwear that can be wet 100% of the time (e.g., aqua socks, old tennis shoes, crocs, but not flip-flops)
+- * closed-toe footwear that can be wet 100% of the time (e.g., aqua socks, old tennis shoes, crocs, but not flip-flops)